 Together for Children, which works on behalf of Sunderland City Council to deliver children’s services, is currently looking to recruit a number of new foster carers, particularly for older children and sibling groups.
 Foster carers are offered financial support to cover the cost of caring for the child.

 Daniel Kenny, Assistant Fostering Team Manager at Together for Children, said: “Looking after a child takes real energy and a warm heart.
 Sunderland foster carers go above and beyond to give children and young people a safe and secure home, making a big difference to their lives.

 “We need to recruit more foster carers who can help bring a sense of family and belonging to vulnerable children and young people, so please contact our fostering team today or come to one of our monthly information evenings.”

-The next Together for Children foster care event takes place on Tuesday May 22 at Bede Tower, Burdon Rd, Sunderland SR2 7DZ, from 6.30pm to 8.30pm.
+Together for Children fostering information evenings take place every month at Bede Tower, Burdon Rd, Sunderland SR2 7DZ, from 6.00pm to 8.00pm.
 The event is open to anyone wanting to find out more and no booking is required.